c-wide/wide-api/README.md

 add_ace resource.wide-api command.stop allow
 ```

-### Handling resource restarts
+## 🔄 Handling Resource Restarts

-- When the API starts listening the 'wide-api:startServer' command is triggered.
+- When the API starts listening, the 'wide-api:startServer' command is triggered.
-- When creating your own paths you can listen for this event and re-register any paths you've created.
+- To handle resource restarts, listen for this event and re-register any paths you've created.

-### Access Keys
+## 🔑 Access Keys

-- Access keys should be added in the config.json file.
+- Access keys should be added in the `config.json` file.
 - If no access keys are provided, the server listens with unrestricted access.
-- If you do provide access keys then you must provide an access key in the 'x-api-key' header.
+- When access keys are specified, make sure to include an access key in the 'x-api-key' header for requests.
 - Access keys should be added in the format: { description: string, key: string }

-### Acknowledgements
+## ⚠️ Caveats

-- [AvarianKnight](https://github.com/AvarianKnight) for the idea and rough draft.
+- All paths are prefixed with the name of the resource that registered it (e.g., /wide-api/ensure-resource/).
-- [Project Error](https://github.com/project-error) for the version checker & build detector.
+- If your route handler does not return an object/table that matches the ApiResponse type, the API assumes a response code of 200 and provides your returned data on the "data" key of the API response.
+Check the [ApiResponse type](https://github.com/c-wide/wide-api/blob/acbee784552da106dc45106b058cb9cffde6d95b/src/response.ts#L25) for more details.